DjangoGirls/coach-manual/intro/README.md

 During Django Girls events we use a tutorial that was written specifically for these workshops.
 You can find it here: http://tutorial.djangogirls.org/

 During the course of the workshop, you should be able to accomplish the whole tutorial in 7-8 hours.
-The tutorial involves writing a complete blog application in Django and deploying it to Heroku.
+The tutorial involves writing a complete blog application in Django and deploying it to PythonAnywhere.

 The tutorial covers:
 * A simple explanation of how the Internet works.